findologic/plugin-shopware-6/README.md

  required checkboxes.
 1. Once the release is available require an *automatic code review*.
 1. Notify everyone at Basecamp that the new release is available.

+## Export customization
+Use the FINDOLOGIC Shopware 6 extension plugin to customize your export.
+There are already pre-defined examples, that guide you on how you can customize certain entities, like attributes or properties.
+Further information can be found in the repository of the extension plugin.